 Rabbis interpreted the tragedy as God’s way of admonishing us Jews for our serious lack of respects for one another.
 According to the sages, the miracle that occurred on Lag B’Omer was God’s reminder that genuine respect and appreciation for the differences among us can change the course of history.

-This year the 18th of Iyar, or the festival of Lag B’Omer, falls on Sunday, May 18 – a perfect day to set aside the denominational differences that separate us and focus on a new idea, grounded in Jewish pluralism, that maintains that “labels are for the jelly jars, not the Jews.”
+This year the 18th of the month of Iyar, or the festival of Lag B’Omer begins on Thursday evening April 29 and continues until sundown April 30.
+A perfect day to set aside the denominational differences that separate us and focus on a new idea, grounded in Jewish pluralism, that maintains that “labels are for the jelly jars, not the Jews.”

 For traditional Jews, Lag B’Omer is the only day in the 49 day Omer period when weddings are permitted.
 Given the meaning behind the festival, Lag B’Omer is a wonderful day for modern Jewish families to celebrate an interfaith wedding or the anniversary of an interfaith event.

 But even if nuptials are not on your calendar for May 18, a variety of activities can mark the special significance Lag B’Omer has for inter-denominational or interfaith families.